-Most of us are spending a lot more time indoors these days as many work places and schools have gone remote.
-That means activities like cooking and wellness classes, and even therapy continue to be virtual instead of in-person appointments.
-There are apps for everything and every type of interest, including health apps, which is great because some of us prefer to do things at our own pace, outside of a class.
-What are the different ways to do that in the new year?
+Many of us are spending a lot more time indoors these days as many work places and schools have gone remote.
+That means activities like wellness and cooking classes, as well as therapy, continue to be virtual instead of in-person appointments.
+There are apps for everything and every type of interest, including health apps, which is great because some of us prefer to do things at our own pace, outside of a structured class.

-Or perhaps you’re looking to take better care of your health in general.
-Noom and its app are a good place to start.
+Or maybe you’re looking to take better care of your overall health.
+The Noom app is a good place to start.
 The program was designed by psychologists to help you fulfill your health goals and needs in a long-lasting way.
-Noom helps with weight loss through behavior changes and aims to help you get your health on track for the long term, offers one-on-one health coaching and group support.
+Noom helps with weight loss through behavior changes and aims to help you get your health on track for the long term with one-on-one health coaching and group support.

 Designed by psychologists and featured in Vogue, Moodnotes is an app which, by helping you keep track of your mood, also helps you improve your thinking habits.
-It allows you to determine the cause of your present mood and develop better thinking habits.
+It allows you to determine the cause of your present mood and develop more positive thinking habits.
 The premium version enables you to make unlimited entries every day and use Moodnotes’ “Notable Insights” section to learn even more about your mood and increase self-awareness.

-Calm is the “#1 app for Sleep, Meditation and Relaxation”.
-With Calm, you can work your way through guided meditation sessions, which can help reduce stress and anxiety and also improve your sleep.
-Calm is for everyone, from beginners who have never meditated before to advanced users, and with sessions as brief as 3 minutes, or as long as 25, you can find something that will fit your schedule.
+Calm claims to be the “#1 app for sleep, meditation, and relaxation.”
+With Calm, you can work your way through guided meditation sessions, which can help reduce stress and anxiety while also improving your sleep.
+Calm is suitable for everyone, from beginners who have never meditated before to advanced users.
+With sessions as brief as a few minutes, or as long as 25 minutes, you are sure to find something that will fit your schedule.

 These are just some apps and services that you can try to help keep you on track as you move forward to achieve your New Year’s health goals.